kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 Deleting an account means removing the account data stored locally.

-:warning: If the account has not been backed up previously by exporting it, it will be lost and its kins inaccessible.
+**Note:** If the account has not been backed up previously by exporting it, it will be lost and its Kin inaccessible.

 Deleting the first account
 ```swift